 Atherectomy – similar to angioplasty, this procedure removes plaque build-up in arteries.

 Bypass surgery – used to treat coronary heart disease, bypass surgery is a minimally invasive procedure that improves blood flow and oxygen supply to the heart by redirecting blood around narrowed or clogged parts of the major arteries.

 Stent procedure – a stent is a tiny tube that cardiologists use to keep the blocked or narrowed arteries open.
 This procedure usually involves an incision in the groin or arm and from there, the cardiologist finds the blocked or narrowed

 artery and installs the stent.

 Endovascular Surgery & Limb Preservation

-The experienced team of physicians and surgeons at St. Mary’s Medical Center are now able to offer even more minimally invasive vascular interventional procedures to patients, including specialized procedures that are designed to spare tissue, repair damage, and help maintain and restore
+The experienced team of physicians and surgeons at St. Mary’s Medical Center offer minimally invasive vascular interventional procedures, including specialized procedures that are designed to spare tissue, repair damage and help maintain and restore

 Pediatric Cardiology at Palm Beach Children's Hospital

 If your child has a heart defect, our pediatric cardiologist will fully explain the diagnosis and all the possible implications.
 A plan of treatment may be designed for additional care.